ASDAR Home Page

 The Arkansas Society DAR, organized in 1893 by Mrs. C. R. Breckenridge, has over 2,200 members in 45 chapters located throughout the state.
 Arkansas Daughters are committed to serve their communities through activities following the National Society objectives: promoting patriotism, preserving American history, and securing America’s future through better education.
 Each member can choose an area from the many committees of service by contributing her talents to the organization.
 Follow the links to learn about the National Society Daughters of the American Revolution.

-If you would like more information on becoming a member, go to the membership section of this website to find out how you can join the Daughters of the American Revolution.
+By visiting our website, you have expressed an interest in DAR and if you would like more information on becoming a member, go to the membership section of this website to find out how you can join the Daughters of the American Revolution.

 In DAR Service,